moohir/Dino_Game/README.md

 # Macos
 To use Macos installer download the dmg, double click and drag the Dino Game application to your applications folder.
 In the applications folder double click the app to open the game to close click the red button.
 # Windows
 Download and double click installer.
 Follow on screen instructions.
-After uninstalling delete DinoGame folder under C:Users\{Name}\appdata\roaming\